Which Vitamin K2 Supplement is Best: MK-4 or MK-7?Updated: March 19, 2017healthy fats, Healthy Living

 If given the choice, I prefer MK-4, the animal form of Vitamin K2 over MK-7 which is the form of K2 from bacterial fermentation.

-However, the problem is that while MK-4 in food like grassfed butter, high vitamin butter oil, and pastured egg yolks is real and ideal, the MK-4 contained in supplements is synthetic.
+However, the problem is that while MK-4 in food like grassfed butter, high vitamin butter oil, and pastured egg yolks is real and ideal, the MK-4 contained in supplements is synthetically derived the same as most vitamin C supplements are synthetic.
+Incidentially, folic acid is synthetic too (you really want folate).

-Another big downside of MK-4 supplements is that this synthetic form of MK-4 does not remain in therapeutic levels in the blood for very long – only a few hours.
-As a result, to maintain useful levels of synthetic MK-4 in the blood throughout the day, periodic dosing every few hours is required.
+Another big downside of MK-4 supplements is that this synthetic form of MK-4 does not remain in therapeutic levels in the blood for very long.
+Only a few hours in fact.
+As a result, to maintain useful levels of synthetic MK-4 in the blood throughout the day, periodic and inconvenient dosing every few hours is required.

-Consequently, I take a Vitamin K2 supplement derived from natto (nonGMO soybeans) instead, which is the form of Vitamin K2 known as MK-7 as this is the same K2 you would get if you actually ate natto, which most folks find highly unpalatable.
+Taking synthetic vitamins is to be avoided if at all possible.
+Consequently, I take a Vitamin K2 supplement derived from nonGMO natto.
+This is the form of Vitamin K2 known as MK-7 (where to find).
+It is the exact same K2 you would get if you actually ate natto, which many folks find to be an unpalatable food.

 Another plus is that MK-7 stays in therapeutic doses in the blood much longer than synthetic MK-4.
 As a result, a once a day supplement of MK-7 is sufficient to supplement the natural MK-4 that one is getting from a diet high in grassfed dairy and other sacred foods.

-If this article piques your interest in Vitamin K2 and why we so desperately need it in our diets, I highly recommend reading the book Vitamin K2 and the Calcium Paradox by Dr. Kate Rheaume-Bleue BSc, ND from which the information for this article was derived.
+Does this article pique your interest in Vitamin K2 and why we so desperately need it in our diets?
+If so, I highly recommend reading the book Vitamin K2 and the Calcium Paradox by Dr. Kate Rheaume-Bleue BSc, ND.

 More Information in Vitamin K2